 your e-mail address;

 any e-mail communications, including attachments, which you send to us.

 We collect the following information from your interaction with the Site:

-how you access our Site and the devices that you use to access our Site.
-This includes collecting unique online identifiers such as IP address, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this Site.
+how you access the Site and the devices that you use to access the Site.
+This includes collecting unique online identifiers such as IP address and your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this Site;